ZoeMRuf/SmokingPot-Snake/readme.md

 - Click on Start Game

-- To change the direction of  your Snake use your Cursor Control keys (up, down, left, right)
+- To change the direction of  your Snake use your Cursor Control keys (up, down, left, right) - or use A, W, S and D on your keyboard

 - To pause the game or go back to Home press [Esc]